-- The formula: can be used to calculate the number of moles of a substance when given mass, and using the periodic table to find atomic or molecular mass of that substance.
+- The formula: can be used to calculate the number of moles of a substance when you know the mass, and you can use the periodic table to find atomic or molecular mass MR of that substance.

-- With the moles formula above, you can treat the unit terms like you would in general algebra: = and the g will cancel out.
+- With the moles formula above, you can remember it using the units in brackets too, like you would in general algebra: = and the g will cancel out.
 You are then left with = which cancels for mol

 - The molar volume of gas at standard temperature (0°C, 273K) and pressure is 22.4 litres per mole (22.4 L/mol).

 The molar volume of gas at room temperature (25°C, 298K) and pressure is 24 litres per mole (24 L/mol).

 - Whenever answering test questions involving gas volume, check the conditions of the reaction.
 DO NOT CONFUSE THE TWO!